 |

-Jesus Christ, the only Son of God, eternally begotten of the Father, God
+Jesus Christ, the Only Begotten Son of God, born of the Father before all

-from God, Light from Light, true God from true God, begotten, not made, one
+ages.
+God from God, Light from Light, true God from true God, begotten, not

 |